 Widespread recognition on Jewish Rock Radio including social media, press, and website

-If you meet all the other eligibility requirements, then yes!
-Jewish Star programs and opportunities are designed to support you as your skills and leadership evolve.
+If you're 14-27 year old, HECK YES!
+Jewish Star opportunities are designed to support you as your skills and leadership evolve.
 Jewish Star is fiercely committed to providing year-over-year support to participants who want to grow as Jewish leaders.
+This is not a one-and-done opportunity.

 Yes!
 There is no one way to be a Jewish music leader.
 Jewish Star is for anyone with musical talent with a passion for Jewish leadership.
 On your submission form, when talking about your goals, you are encouraged to share how you currently and plan to use your instrumental performance to lead in Jewish spaces/communities.